alt-ctrl-code/home/README.md

 <a name="dnd">Software Design and Development</a>
 -----------------------------------------------------

-A language agnostic meditation on software design and explorations in development.
+A language agnostic meditation on software design and explorations in code.

 # Contents
 1. [Preamble](#preamble)